rdfostrich/article-jws2018-ostrich/content/evaluation.md

 Only for VM queries in HDT-IC an efficient implementation (HDT-IC+) could be made because of HDT's native offset capabilities.
 In all other cases, naive offsets had to be implemented by iterating over the result stream until a number of elements equal to the desired offset were consumed.
-[](#results-offset-vm) shows that OSTRICH offsets remain below 1ms, while other approaches grow beyond that for larger offsets, except for HDT-IC+.
+[](#results-offset-vm) shows that OSTRICH offset evaluation remain below 1ms, while other approaches grow beyond that for larger offsets, except for HDT-IC+.
-HDT-CB, Jena-CB and Jena-CB/TB are not included in this and the following figures because they require full materialization before offsets can be applied, which is expensive.
+HDT-CB, Jena-CB and Jena-CB/TB are not included in this and the following figures because they require full materialization before offsets can be applied, which is expensive and would therefore take a very long time to evaluate.
 For DM queries, all approaches have growing evaluating times for larger offsets, including OSTRICH.
 Finally, OSTRICH has VQ evaluation times that are approximately independent of the offset value, while other approaches again have growing evaluation times.